Disclosure: We may earn a commission if you sign up through links on this page. This does not affect our rankings or reviews.

 How does the 'Bonus' payout work at SoFi?

-In March 2026, SoFi is offering up to $300 as a welcome bonus.
+As of July 2026, SoFi is offering up to $300 as a welcome bonus through December 31, 2026.
 The amount is tiered based on your total direct deposits received within the first 25 days of your first deposit.

 Sources & Citations: